-Chapter 12: International cooperation and liaison on fire services activities - This section deals with the mechanisms required for international cooperation on fire services matters.
+Chapter 12: Transboundary, Regional and International cooperation and liaison on fire services activities - This section deals with the mechanisms required for transboundary, regional and international cooperation on fire services matters.

 Chapter 13: Definitions - Defines key concepts used in this White Paper.